mherrmann/fbs-tutorial/README.md

 awesome?

 ## Creating an installer
-You normally don't distribute your app as a folder, but via an installer.
+Desktop applications are normally distributed by means of an installer.
-On Windows, this is typically an executable called `TutorialSetup.exe`.
+On Windows, this would be an executable called `TutorialSetup.exe`.
-On Mac, a common solution are mountable disk images such as `Tutorial.dmg`.
+On Mac, mountable disk images such as `Tutorial.dmg` are common. fbs lets you generate both of these files.
-Both of these files can be generated with fbs.

 ### Windows installer
-To create an installer on Windows, please first install [NSIS](http://nsis.sourceforge.net/Main_Page) and add its installation directory to your `PATH` environment variable.
-Then, you can run the command `python -m fbs installer`.
-This creates an installer at `target/TutorialSetup.exe`.
-It has the following features:
+To create an installer on Windows, please first install [NSIS](http://nsis.sourceforge.net/Main_Page) and add its directory to your `PATH` environment variable.
+Then, you can run the following command to create an installer:

+    python -m fbs installer

+This creates creates the file `target/TutorialSetup.exe`.
+When run, it:

- * It lets your users pick the installation directory.
+ * lets your users pick the installation directory
- * It creates an entry for your app in the Start Menu.
+ * creates an entry for your app in the Start Menu
- * It adds your app to Windows' list of installed programs.
-The user can uninstall your app there.
+ * adds your app to Windows' list of installed programs.

-This is shown in the following screenshots:
+   Users can uninstall your app from there.

+The following screenshots show this in action:

 <img src="screenshots/installer-windows-1.png" height="160"> <img src="screenshots/installer-windows-2.png" height="160"> <img src="screenshots/installer-windows-3.png" height="160"> <img src="screenshots/installer-windows-4.png" height="160">

 <img src="screenshots/uninstaller-windows-1.png" height="160"> <img src="screenshots/uninstaller-windows-2.png" height="160"> <img src="screenshots/uninstaller-windows-3.png" height="160">

 ### Mac installer
-Creating an installer on Mac is done in fbs with the same command as on Windows, `python -m fbs installer`.
-This creates the file `target/Tutorial.dmg`, which you can distribute to your users.
-Upon opening it, they see the following volume:
+Creating an installer on Mac is done in fbs with the same command as on Windows:

+    python -m fbs installer

+This creates the file `target/Tutorial.dmg` for distribution to your users.
+Upon opening it, they following volume is displayed:

 ![Screenshot of installer on Mac](screenshots/installer-mac.png)

-To install your app, your users simply drag it into the _Applications_ folder (which is also shown in the volume).
+To install your app, your users simply drag its icon to the _Applications_ folder (also shown in the volume).

 ## Source code of the sample app
 The source code for the above app is in